It’s never too late to strengthen your core function, heal diastasis recti and improve the stability of your abdominal muscles.

 The good news is however many years ago you had your babies, adjustments to the way you sit, stand and walk will affect how your core muscles work, and how your tummy looks.

-Why thinking in terms of healing (and not ‘fixing’) is beneficial
+Think in terms of healing (and not ‘fixing’)

 The goal is stability and strength.
 There’s nothing broken to fix.